Black Peak (Kalanag) rising above the Bandarpunch massif in the Garhwal Himalayas

 We have 2 buffer days built into the itinerary for weather delays.
 If conditions don't permit a safe summit attempt, the team leader will make the final call.
 Safety is always our priority.
 Refunds for weather-related cancellations follow our cancellation policy.

-Is the expedition suitable for solo travelers?
+Is the expedition suitable for solo travellers?

-Yes!
-Many of our participants join solo and leave as friends.
+Yes — many of our participants join solo and leave as friends.
 The expedition creates strong bonds through shared challenges.
-We ensure comfortable group dynamics and tent sharing arrangements.
+We ensure comfortable group dynamics and tent-sharing arrangements.

 What technical equipment do I need to bring?